makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 What can we do with FSRs?

 The [FSR 402 datasheet]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_InterlinkFSR402_2010-10-26-DataSheet-FSR402-Layout2.pdf) describes a number of example applications, including:
-- **Detecting human interaction.** Sense whether a touch is accidnetal or intended by a reading force (or other signal processing)
+- **Detecting human interaction.** Sense whether a touch is accidental or intentional by a reading force (or other signal processing)
 - **Using force for UI feedback.** Detect user's touch force to make a more intuitive interface
 - **Enhancing tool safety.** Differentiate a grip from a touch as a safety lock
 - **Finding centroid of force.** Use multiple sensors to determine centroid of force